Don Huffines

-Donald Blaine Huffines is an American politician and businessman from the state of Texas.
+Donald Blaine Huffines (born 26 April 1958) is an American politician and businessman from the state of Texas.
 Huffines co-owns and operates Huffines Communities, a real estate development company in the Dallas–Fort Worth metroplex.
 A conservative, Tea Party Republican, Huffines represented District 16 in the Texas Senate from 2015 to 2019.
 He lost his re-election campaign in 2018.

-Remaining active in politics, Huffines ran for Governor of Texas in the 2022 Republican primary, challenging incumbent Greg Abbott.
+Remaining active in politics, Huffines ran for Governor of Texas in the 2022 Republican primary, challenging incumbent Greg Abbott after the COVID-19 pandemic and government lockdowns.

+Huffines later founded the Huffines Liberty Foundation, a fiscally conservative Texas think-tank.
+Huffines has published numerous op-eds with the Foundation in the Houston Chronicle and Dallas Morning News on property taxes.

+On March 7, 2025 Huffines announced his candidacy for the recently vacant Texas Comptroller position.
+If elected, he said, “I will DOGE Texas by exposing waste, fraud, and abuse in government to increase efficiency and put every penny we save into property tax relief.”

 Background

 Early life, education, and family

 Don Huffines is a fifth-generation Texan born in Dallas on April 26, 1958.
 He has two older brothers, James and Ray, and an identical twin brother, Phillip.
 In his childhood, his brothers and he spent time assisting at their grandfather’s car dealership.
 Don Huffines' grandfather, James Lecil "J.L."
 Huffines, started the Huffines Motor Company in Denton, Texas, in 1924.
 The company has grown into a large network of metroplex dealerships run by Don's brother, Ray Huffines.

 Huffines graduated from the University of Texas at Austin with a B.B.A in finance.

-Huffines and his wife of 35 years, Mary Catherine, have five children and five grandchildren.
+Huffines and his wife of 35 years, Mary Catherine, have five children and ten grandchildren.

 Real-estate career

 Huffines and his brother Phillip are the founders and co-owners of Huffines Communities, a real-estate company established in 1985 that is located in the Dallas/Fort Worth area.

+Huffines is now the president and founder of Huffines Enterprises.

 Texas Senate

 In 2014, Huffines ran for a seat in the Texas State Senate.
 He challenged the incumbent of Senate District 16, Senator John J. Carona, in the Republican primary.
 Huffines ran to the right of Carona, claiming Carona was not a true conservative, and ultimately won the primary against him on March 4, 2014.
 A combined total of $6.3 million was spent by both candidates in the primary race.

 In the November 4 general election, Huffines ran unopposed.
-Huffines campaigned on the themes of teaching creationism in public schools, term limits, school choice, funding highway construction, opposing new toll roads, and cutting taxes.
+Huffines campaigned on the themes of term limits, school choice, funding highway construction, opposing new toll roads, cutting taxes, and teaching creationism in public schools.

-Huffines is the only elected Austin officeholder in Texas history that never took any money from the state; no salary, pension, or reimbursements.
-Huffines' position is he works for the people, not the government.